Skip To Main Content

 I am looking forward to meeting you in the Wellness Center!

-Our first-year MSW student will be on campus two days a week, supporting students through check-ins, brain breaks, and wellness activities, assisting with short-term counseling, and helping connect students and families to resources and community services.
-SWS Ardema will be providing support and supervision to our MSW student.
+Our first-year MSW students will be on campus two days a week, supporting students through check-ins, brain breaks, and wellness activities, assisting with short-term counseling, and helping connect students and families to resources and community services.
+SWS Ardema will be providing support and supervision to our MSW students.

 The Wellness Center